Joshua Whitehead on poetry's radical, survivalist nature

 April is National Poetry Month.
 To celebrate, CBC Books asked poets the question: "What is the power of poetry?"

-Joshua Whitehead is an Oji-Cree, Two-Spirit poet, storyteller and academic from Peguis First Nation on Treaty 1 territory in Manitoba.
+Joshua Whitehead is an Oji-Nehiyaw, two-spirit poet, storyteller and academic from Peguis First Nation on Treaty 1 territory in Manitoba.

 His book, full-metal indigiqueer, is a collection of experimental poems that aim to provoke discussion and debate.